Quantum Annealing vs. QAOA: 127 Qubit Higher-Order Ising Problems on NISQ Computers: Introduction

 QAOA is effectively a Trotterization of the Quantum Adiabatic Algorithm, and is overall similar to Quantum Annealing.
 In particular both algorithms address combinatorial optimization problems.
 The exact characteristics of how both QA and QAOA will scale to large system sizes is currently not fully understood, in particular because quantum hardware is still in the NISQ era \cite{Lotshaw_2022, PhysRevX.8.031016, king2021scaling}.
 For example, there is evidence that QAOA may be more difficult for classical computers to simulate than quantum annealing, which could make it a viable candidate for quantum advantage \cite{https://doi.org/10.48550/arxiv.1602.07674}.
-Therefore it is of interest to investigate differences between QAOA and QA, and determine how these algorithms will scale \cite{PhysRevLett.126.070505, willsch2020benchmarking, https://doi.org/10.48550/arxiv.1901.01903, Pelofske_2021, Sack_2021, https://doi.org/10.48550/arxiv.2202.00648}.
-There have been experimental QAOA implementations which used up to 27 qubits \cite{Weidenfeller2022scalingofquantum} and 23 qubits \cite{Harrigan_2021}.
+Quantum annealing in particular has been experimentally evaluated against classical algorithms in order to determine for what problem types and under what settings quantum annealing could provide a scaling advantage over the next best state-of-the-art classical approaches \cite{PhysRevX.8.031016, king2021scaling, Mandr__2016, Boixo_2014, https://doi.org/10.48550/arxiv.2210.04291}.
+Generally these results are encouraging and show that quantum annealing can indeed sample certain problem types better than classical methods such as simulated annealing.
+There have been a number of studies that directly compare Quantum Annealing and QAOA for a number of different sampling tasks \cite{https://doi.org/10.48550/arxiv.2302.02278, Pelofske_2021, 10.1145/3425607, https://doi.org/10.48550/arxiv.1901.01903, https://doi.org/10.48550/arxiv.2301.00520}, however this paper presents, to the best of our knowledge, the largest direct comparison between Quantum Annealing and QAOA to date.
+There have been experimental QAOA implementations which used up to 40 qubits \cite{Pagano_2020}, 27 qubits \cite{Weidenfeller2022scalingofquantum}, and 23 qubits \cite{Harrigan_2021}.
 There have also been QAOA experiments which had circuit depth up to 159 \cite{niroula2022constrained} and 148 \cite{https://doi.org/10.48550/arxiv.2209.15024}.

 The contributions of this article are as follows: